ricardojoserf/TrickDump/README.md

 ![bof5](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/trickdump/Screenshot_BOF5.png)

-If you prefer to generate all the files at the same time you can run Trick instead:
+If you prefer to generate all the files at the same time you can run "trick" instead:

 ```
 trick <OVERWRITE_TECHNIQUE>